Hide and Sneak

 Was it worth an Oscar?
-Not given its competition, as far as I'm concerned, as I wrote at the end of my post-Oscars post last week.
+Not given its competition, in my eyes, as I wrote at the end of my post-Oscars post last week.
 But the fact that Argo is merely one of my top five or so movies of 2012 rather than the number-one pick ain't bad.
-Some thoughts on it that include mild plot spoilers follow the graphic.
+Some thoughts on it that include mild plot spoilers follow.

-In one of those occasional pop-culture convergences, Argo is just one of several notable movies of the past year that revisits events in American history whose eventual outcome is known yet which dramatizes the road to that outcome with suspense.
-The Iran hostage crisis occurred while I was 9-10 years old.
+Argo is just one of several notable films of the past year that revisits events whose eventual outcome is history yet which dramatizes the road to that outcome with suspense: The Iran hostage crisis occurred while I was 9-10 years old.
 I have a more than vague but far less than comprehensive recollection of it, about what you'd expect for a kid that age.
-Before the publicity for Argo ramped up, I was honestly more familiar with the Jack Kirby drawings done for the proposed film and theme park based on Roger Zelazny's novel Lord of Light — what inspired the fake movie within the movie Argo — than with what got popularized as "the Canadian Caper" itself.
+Before the publicity for Argo ramped up, I was honestly more familiar with the Jack Kirby drawings done for the proposed film and theme park based on Roger Zelazny's novel Lord of Light — what inspired the fake movie within the movie Argo — than with the specifics of what became known as "the Canadian Caper" itself.

-When the film was over we agreed on two things: The film was even more satisfying than we'd expected, and the climactic scene at the airport had darn well better have been one of those "truth is stranger than fiction" moments rather than an invention of screenwriter Chris Terrio.
+When it was over we agreed that (1) the film was even more satisfying than we'd expected and (2) the climactic scene at the airport had darn well better have been a crazy "truth is stranger than fiction" moment rather than an invention of screenwriter Chris Terrio.
 You watch these seven Americans — CIA agent Tony Mendez, played by Affleck, and the embassy workers he's put himself in jeopardy to rescue — trying to convince skeptical Iranian security guards to let them board their plane, intercut with Iranian kids in a sweatshop piecing together shredded documents that will reveal the workers' faces, and the manipulation is as palpable as the suspense that you can't help but feel anyway.
 I remember thinking while watching the scene that no matter how much of it was real the filmmakers shouldn't have laid it on so thick because it was just so unbelievable.
 When I found that out it was in fact all dramatic license I wanted to sentence Affleck and Terrio to dramatic remedial night class.